louiscenter/your-first-choo-app/README.md

 Now that we're on a roll, let's think of a way to build our next feature: removing animals from our app.

 ## Removing data from state
-If we can add an animal to the grass field by clicking in a particular location, we should also be able to click on the animal itself and remove it from the screen.
+If we can add an animal to our grass field by clicking in a particular spot, we should also be able to click on the animal itself and remove it from the screen.

 This means that instead of updating `state.animals` by adding a new item to its array, we would instead need to remove the item that correlates to the animal that was clicked.

-Let's start by opening `templates/main.js` and update its code:
+Let's start by opening `main.js` and update its code:

 ```js
 // import choo's template helper